robocopklaus/dotfiles/README.md

 ## :rocket: A hassle free development setup in just a few minutes without doing anything

-So you just got a new :computer: or you just want to do a clean install of the new macOS but you don't have much time setting everything up the way you like it?
-Then meet **.files**!
+So you just got a new :computer: or you just want to do a clean install of the new macOS but don't have much time setting everything up the way you like it?
+Well, meet **.files**!

 **.files** is a collection of configuration files (dotfiles *duh!*) plus an automated setup to install all the apps and tools to get running in no time.